-My background is Management, Economics and Law.
+My background is Management, Economics, and Law.
 This I studied at Fontys Business School in the Netherlands, with specialization in Banking and Insurance.

-My passion is investing, writing, travelling, history, swimming, playing chess and enjoying my family.
+My passion is investing, writing, traveling, history, swimming, playing chess and enjoying my family.

-I love to analyze companies and sectors and write about it.
-Main points of interests: China, Biotechnology, Consumer, Energy, Mining, Dividend, OTC Market, Food, Robotics and some other themes.
+Main points of writing and investing interests: China, Biotechnology, Consumer, Energy, Mining, Dividend, OTC Market, Food, Robotics and many other themes and/or sectors.

-As an investor I have a bias towards value investing and the markets.
 All opinions are my own and do not represent the views of my employer.Valuation metrics play an important part of my investment strategies.
 My investment philosophy is Unloved, Underowned and Undervalued.

 One of the best investment quotes is: The key to making money in stocks is not to get scared out of them from Peter Lynch.

-Do you have any other business proposals or questions, just write an email to firstname.lastname@example.org
+Do you have any business proposal(s) or question(s), just write an email to firstname.lastname@example.org

 Dutch Trader, The Netherlands================

-Jake Huneycutt is a Researcher, Investment Author, Entrepreneur, and Portfolio Manager.
-Jake holds an MBA degree with a concentration in finance from Emory University.
-He earned a Master of Accounting degree from the University of North Carolina at Chapel Hill.
-He received his B.A. in History from East Tennessee State University.
-Jake is originally from Johnson City, TN and currently resides in Atlanta, GA.
+He holds an MBA in Finance from Emory University, a Master of Accounting from the University of North Carolina at Chapel Hill, and a B.A. in History from East Tennessee State University.
+Hobbies include hiking, trail running, karaoke, board games, classic films, and tournament poker.
+He is originally from Johnson City, TN and currently resides in Atlanta, GA.

 Whitney Tilson is the founder and Managing Partner of Kase Capital Management, which manages three value-oriented hedge funds.
 Mr. Tilson is also the co-founder of Value Investor Insight, an investment newsletter.